Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ![](./images/Arduino_pinout2.png)

-# How to use the Game Boy Printer paper emulation ?
+## How to use the Game Boy Printer paper emulation ?

 You will need: the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
 The total project cost should be around $10 maximum.
 Wire and/or solder all that stuff, recharge your cheapest NiMH batteries and you are ready for printing.

 - Install the last [Arduino IDE](https://www.arduino.cc/en/software) and load the .ino file to the board.
 - Install the open-source [GNU Octave](https://www.gnu.org/software/octave/index) or enjoy your pricey Matlab license.
 - Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 bauds and print as with a real Game Boy Printer.
-- Copy paste text obtained from the Arduino serial output into Entry_file.txt
+- Copy paste text obtained from the Arduino serial output into  [Entry_file.txt](GameBoyPrinterDecoderMatlab/Entry_file.txt)
-- Open Octave/Matlab code "Main_Decoder.m"
+- Open Octave/Matlab code [Main_Decoder.m](GameBoyPrinterDecoderMatlab/Main_Decoder.m)
 - Choose some color palettes and printing options (default are OK).
 - Run and wait for completion, code is fast on Matlab, slower with Octave.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
 The Entry_file.txt is automatically backed-up with a unique date/ID so that you can process old printing sessions later or with other tools, for example the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator).